Who We Are

 I fell in love with SWARA as soon as I began my student placement in 2014.
 It's amazing to see how much growth the clients show everyday.
 I'm grateful to be part of such a loving, nurturing environment.

 I have a passion for art, language and music as well as a sincere desire to drive those in need.
 When I came across SWARA I instantly saw the value in how life skills activities could provide increased independence and a sense of community for participants.
 I am grateful to be part of this wonderful team.

 I love working at SWARA.
 It gives me the opportunity to help people reach their full potential and goals, in a fun filled environment full of laughs in a great team!

-SWARA Adventures is a newsletter that is written by the clients of SWARA every three months.
-This newsletter attempts to capture and summarise the main events that have taken place at SWARA over this period.
-Each Newsletter has a particular theme and a brain teaser relating to that theme.
+SWARA Adventures is a newsletter that is written by the clients of SWARA.
+This newsletter captures and summarises the main events that have taken place at SWARA over each quarter.
+Each newsletter has a particular theme and a brain teaser relating to that theme.
 Thank you to all of the clients that have assisted us in creating this wonderful summary, we really appreciate your help.
 Please click on the links on the sidebars to view the newletters!!
 Extracts from previous newsletters can be found below.

 NDIS and SWARA

 The Federal Government introduced the National Disability Insurance Scheme (NDIS) through the NDIS Act 2013.
 Participants set their own goals and pathways and will be funded to achieve those goals.
 The system supplies funding directly to participants who can self-manage or have NDIA manage their funds, providing more choice and control over the services they select.